fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.1.0 - 30 September 2015
   * Switch to xunit 2.1.
 Note: Needs -noshadow argument on Mono due to Mono bug.
 A fix for Mono is submitted and is expected in Mono 4.3. (heroic achievement by Jon Hamm - thanks to all who tested early versions and found bugs.)
-  * xunit versions before 2.1 are no longer supported.
+  * xunit versions < 2.1 are no longer supported.
 The latest FsCheck version that supports xunit 1.9.2 is currently FsCheck.Xunit 2.0.7.
   * Made Arbitrary overrides (e.g. using Arb.register, passing arbitrary to Config, or setting them in PropertyAttribute) thread-local.
 This is mainly to support xunit2: it runs tests in the same class in parallel by default.
 Not making the overrides thread local causes overrides from one test to mistakenly apply